Zippy-sudo/restaurant_cli/README.md

 # RESTAURANT CLI

-A simple cli that allows the user to access and manipulate table data in a database.
+A simple CLI that allows the user to access and manipulate table data in a database.
 It is built using python and sqlite3.

-By Nehemiah Madahana
+By Nehemiah Madahana.

 ## Description

 This simple Restaurant CLI app built using python enables users to access and modify data in a table.
-It also allows them to sort through the tables and aggregate data in order to present a clearer picture of the data.
+It also allows them to sort through the tables and data in order to present a clearer picture of the data.

 ## Features